UNIVERSITY STUDENT APARTMENTS

 Appeals regarding an existing decision or charge must be submitted within seven (7) calendar days of receipt of notice of the original decision or charge.
 Appeal letters should contain a brief account of the problem, include any documentation, and outline the basis for the appeal.

 Appeals will be handled by designated staff.
-Unresolved appeals may be further considered by the Special Hearings Committee, the Financial Appeals Committee and if necessary, the Director of University Student Apartments.
-The Special Hearings Committee is made up of Resident Council members and the Manager of Resident Life.
-The Financial Appeals Committee is made up of Resident Council members and the Associate Director of Administration and Finance.
+Unresolved appeals may be further considered by the Special Hearings Committee, and if necessary, the Director of University Student Apartments.
+The Special Hearings Committee is made up of Resident Council members, designated USA staff, and the University Student Apartments Advisory Board.
 The resident agrees to abide by all decisions made as a result of this process.

 The use and storage of firewood and propane tanks, regardless of size and use, is prohibited in and around all Student Apartments property and facilities, including buildings, laundry rooms, grounds, common areas, parking lots, and vehicles.

 Barbeque grills must never be used inside your apartment, in the stairwells, on the stairs, balconies, or any other place where they could cause a fire hazard or injury to others.
 When in use grills must never be left unattended and must also be placed at least twelve (12) feet away from buildings.

 Store grills in your apartment or in the area designated for outside storage.
 Grills should be stored without coals in them.
 Lighter fluid should be stored in your apartment and out of the reach of children.
 Charcoal should be stored in sealed plastic bags and out of the reach of children.
 Do not dispose of hot coals in the trash or dumpsters.